HTTPS component

 in columns 2 and 3.
 If this is not the case, execute this command:

-3. In the TrueConf Server control panel, go to the Web → Settings section and specify the address of the machine with TrueConf Border Controller in the External address of TrueConf Server web field.
+In the TrueConf Server control panel, go to the section Web → Settings and enter the address of the machine, where TrueConf Border Controller is installed, in the field External address of TrueConf Server web.

-4. Create a certificate for the machine with TrueConf Border Controller.
-If you do not have a commercial certificate, you can create a self-signed certificate as it is described in our knowledge base.
+Create a certificate for the machine with TrueConf Border Controller.
+If a commercial certificate is not available, you can create a self-signed certificate as shown in our knowledge base.

-5. Copy the certificate and key obtained at step 3 to the directory <path_to_border_controller>\etc\crt\
+Copy the certificate and key obtained at Step 3 to the directory <path_to_border_controller>\etc\crt\

 where <path_to_border_controller>